 The minimum initial investment in the Shares of each Fund is USD 5,000 (or USD 2,500 in the case of switches), USD 5,000,000 for Class I Shares (except for the Class I Shares of the Franklin U.S. Government Fund which has a minimum initial investment of USD 1,000,000) and USD 500,000 for Class W Shares, or the equivalent in any other freely exchangeable currency, except for investment made by professional Nominees.
+Investors should note that the minimum initial investment in Class A and N Shares of the Franklin Emerging Markets Debt Opportunities Hard Currency Fund and Franklin Emerging Market Corporate Debt Fund is USD 100,000, or the equivalent in any other freely exchangeable currency (or USD 25,000 in the case of switches).
 Such minimum investment amounts may be waived in whole or in part by the Board of Directors or by the Management Company.
-Existing holders of Shares in any Fund may add to their Holdings in that Fund provided the minimum increase for any purchase is USD 1,000 or the equivalent in any other freely exchangeable currency.
+Existing holders of Shares in any Fund may add to their Holdings in that Fund provided the minimum increase for any purchase is USD 1,000 or the equivalent in any other freely exchangeable currency (except for the Class A and N Shares of the Franklin Emerging Markets Debt Opportunities Hard Currency Fund and Franklin Emerging Market Debt Fund which have a minimum increase for any purchase investment of USD 25,000 or the equivalent in any other freely exchangeable currency (accept for the Class A and N Shares of the Franklin Emerging Markets Debt Opportunities Hard Currency Fund and Franklin Emerging Market Corporate Debt Fund which have a minimum subsequent investment of USD 25,000 or the equivalent in any other freely exchangeable currency).